HTML has links - PDF has Authentication

 (25) All steps, running boards, and ladders must be of substantial construction and in good repair at all times.

-(26) Guardrails, handholds, and steps must be provided on cranes for easy access to the cab in accordance with chapter 296-880, Unified safety standards for fall protection Part J of this chapter.
+(26) Guardrails, handholds, and steps must be provided on cranes for easy access to the cab in accordance with chapter 296-880, Unified safety standards for fall protection.

 (27) Platforms and walkways must have antiskid surfaces.

-(28) Cranes/derricks fuel tank filler pipe must be located in such a position, or protected in such a manner, as to not allow spill or overflow to run onto the engine, exhaust, or electrical equipment of any crane being fueled.
-In addition, cranes/derricks must be refueled as follows:
+(28) Cranes/equipment fuel tank filler pipe must be located in such a position, or protected in such a manner, as to not allow spill or overflow to run onto the engine, exhaust, or electrical equipment of any crane being fueled.
+In addition, cranes/equipment must be refueled as follows:

-(a) Make sure the engine is turned off before refueling.
+(a) The engine is turned off before refueling;

-(b) When refueling with gasoline using portable containers, make sure only an approved safety-type can with an automatic closing cap and flame arrester is used.
+(b) When refueling with gasoline using portable containers, only an approved safety-type can with an automatic closing cap and flame arrester is used; and

 (c) Smoking or open flames is prohibited in the refueling area.

-(29) Crane hook ball assemblies and load blocks.
+(29) Crane/equipment hook ball assemblies and load blocks.

 (a) Load hooks (including latched and unlatched types), ball assemblies, and load blocks must be of sufficient weight to overhaul the line from the highest hook position for boom or boom and jib lengths and the number of parts of the line in use.